AstaJoks/space-quiz/README.md

 Description

 Space Quiz is a Project Portfolio 3 for Code Institute Full Stack Software Development.
 This project is a command line application built with Python.
 Made with passion for anyone interested in space, astronomy and anything related to it.
-Users test their knowledge of Outer Space by answering 10 random questions.
+Users test their knowledge of Outer Space by answering 10 multiple questions.

 ![Responsice Mockup](https://res.cloudinary.com/dcydt01ed/image/upload/v1681601846/space_quiz_gehn8l.png)
 Visit the live site [Here](https://space-quiz-pp3.herokuapp.com/)